bhauman/lein-figwheel/figwheel-main/doc/figwheel-main-options.md

-    [[config-hostname]]  the host supplied in :ring-server-options > :host or "localhost" [[server-hostname]]  the java.InetAddress localhost name - "Bruces-MacBook-Pro.local" on my machine [[server-ip]]        the java.InetAddress localhost ip interface - normally 192.168.x.x [[server-port]]      the host supplied in :ring-server-options > :host or "localhost" or the default port
+    [[config-hostname]]  the host supplied in :ring-server-options > :host or "localhost" [[server-hostname]]  the java.InetAddress localhost name - "Bruces-MacBook-Pro.local" on my machine [[server-ip]]        the java.InetAddress localhost ip interface - normally 192.168.x.x [[server-port]]      the port supplied in :ring-server-options > :port or the default port 9500

 On the client side: